Scott Savol

 Scott Thomas Savol (born April 30, 1976) is an American singer and was the 5th place finalist on the fourth season of American Idol.

 Personal life

-He was born in Cleveland, Ohio, but lived in Shaker Heights, Ohio.
+Savol was born in Cleveland, Ohio, but lived in Shaker Heights, Ohio.
 Savol has a son named Brandon.
 He resides in Cleveland, where Savol continues to sing professionally.

-During the American Idol competition, The Smoking Gun reported that Savol had previously been charged with misdemeanor assault for hitting his girlfriend and mother of his son, Michele Martin, with a telephone on February 14, 2001 so hard that the phone broke.
+During the American Idol competition, The Smoking Gun reported that Savol had previously been charged with misdemeanor assault for hitting his girlfriend and mother of his son, Michele Martin, with a telephone on February 14, 2001, so hard that the phone broke.
 Savol pleaded the charge down to disorderly conduct, for which he received probation and was ordered to complete a domestic abuse or anger management class; his girlfriend received a temporary restraining order against him.
 Idol producers responded that Savol had already disclosed this incident to them and that "considering Scott's honesty and his remorse, the situation did not warrant his disqualification."